NyllRE/nuxt-file-storage/README.md

 	await storeFileLocally(
-		file.content, // the stringified version of the file file.name,    // the name of the file
+		file.content, // the stringified version of the file 8,            // you can add a name for the file or length of Unique ID that will be automatically generated!
 		'/userFiles'  // the folder the file will be stored in )